Reactions to death of PLO Secretary General Saeb Erekat | Law-Order

 "The departure of the brother and the friend, the great fighter Saeb Erekat, represents a big loss for Palestine and for our people.
 "We feel deep sorrow for losing him, especially at such difficult times the Palestinian cause is living through."

-- Nickolay Mladenov, U.N.
+- United Nations Secretary-General Antonio Guterres: "I am grateful to have known Dr. Erekat and to have called him my friend.
+He was dedicated to the peaceful pursuit of justice, dignity and the legitimate rights of Palestinians to self-determination, sovereignty, and statehood."

+"Now is the time to continue his crucial work and end the conflict that has tragically affected the lives of so many." - Nickolay Mladenov, U.N.
 Special Coordinator for the Middle East Peace Process: "I extend my deepest condolences to the family of #SaebErekat and the Palestinian people.
-You remained convinced that #Israel and #Palestine can live in #peace; never gave up on negotiations; and stood proudly for your people!
+You remained convinced that #Israel and #Palestine can live in #peace; never gave up on negotiations, and stood proudly for your people!
 We will miss you, my friend.
 May you rest in peace! - Statement by Erekat's family.
-"Throughout his honourable life, he demonstrated strength, endurance and satisfaction anchoring a win-win situation on Earth or in the skies.
+"Throughout his honorable life, he demonstrated strength, endurance, and satisfaction anchoring a win-win situation on Earth or in the skies.

 - Tony Blair, former British prime minister and ex-envoy for the Middle East Quartet: "Saeb Erekat and I had many differences over the peace process and how to bring it to a successful conclusion.
 But I never doubted for one moment his sincerity, his knowledge or his deep and abiding commitment to the Palestinian people and to peace.
 He was a legendary negotiator, aware of every intricacy and detail of the 'two-state solution' and a tireless advocate of it.